 * This includes Special Transfers and Top-ups to Endowment and Trust Funds

 While we spend relatively less of our GDP as a Government, we focus on the quality rather than the volume of spending.
 In areas such as education, health, policing, we have consistently achieved outcomes near the top internationally (e.g. PISA, healthy life expectancy, Gallup law and order index) despite low levels of spending as a percentage of GDP.

-Sources: OECD, UNESCO Institute for Statistics Data for Singapore is proxied using MOE total expenditure.
+Sources: UNESCO Institute for Statistics, OECD, MOF.
+Data for Singapore is proxied using MOE total expenditure.

 Stewarding our resources for the future

 Financial strength helps a small country with no natural resources like Singapore to respond effectively to crises.
 Over the years, we have been prudent and disciplined in building up our reserves.
 Our reserves have allowed us to deal with unexpected shocks such as the COVID-19 outbreak and be able to respond decisively by supporting Singaporeans and our workers amidst the pandemic.
 Unlike many other countries, our reserves have allowed us to do so without borrowing heavily and passing on the financial burden to future generations.